 After your careful review, agreement to, and execution of the settlement documents, your team will forward the Release to the opposing party's representative and the settlement check will be deposited into the John Bales Attorneys Trust Account ("Trust Account").
 We must wait at least ten (10) days after depositing the check in the Trust Account before we can disburse the settlement funds to you.
 After the expiration of the ten (10) days from the date of the deposit of the settlement check into the Trust Account, we will be in a position to disburse the funds pursuant to your Closing Statement.
-Of course, the actual distribution will require the resolution of all other closing issues including those addressed above.
+Of course, the actual distribution will require the resolution of all other closing issues including those addressed above such as finalizing any bill reductions and lienholder payments.